Tag Archives: profanity

 In my never-ending quest for good, pain-relieving swearing, I mine sources such as old Irish fairy and folk tales.
 From them I’ve gotten such gems as “A thousand murders!” and “My breath and blood!”

-Thanks to TIME’s Tiffany for giving me even more reasons to collect the best in profanity.
+Thanks to TIME’s Tiffany Sharples for giving me even more reasons to collect the best in profanity.
 My characters get into painful situations that require them to vent via a good outburst of colorful language.